-By keeping yourself busy in a positive way, you can distract your mind from any residual withdrawals or cravings.
+You can keep yourself busy positively and distract your mind from residual withdrawals or cravings.
 While this may not work for everyone, you owe it to yourself to give it an honest try.
-Much hopelessness is associated with drug use, but training your mind to look forward to a new goal such as training and/or a new career may help you see a glimmer of hope.
+Much hopelessness is associated with drug use, but training your mind to look forward to a new goal, such as training and/or a new career, may help you see a glimmer of hope.

 2. School Can Give You Real-World Skills